nextstrain/nextstrain.org/docs/infrastructure.md

 Deploys of `master` happen automatically after Travis CI tests are successful.

 A testing/staging app, `nextstrain-dev`, is also used.
+Deploys to it are manual, via the dashboard or [git pushes to the Heroku remote](https://devcenter.heroku.com/articles/git).

 ### Environment variables